Calculate TDS on your property purchase and file correctly.

 TDS on Property Purchase in India (Section 194IA)

-Under Section 194IA of the Income Tax Act, any buyer purchasing immovable property (other than agricultural land) valued at ₹50 Lakhs or more must deduct 1% TDS at the time of payment.
-The TDS is calculated on the higher of the agreement value or the stamp duty value (circle rate).
+Under Section 194-IA of the Income Tax Act, a buyer purchasing immovable property (other than rural agricultural land) from a resident seller must deduct 1% TDS when the sale consideration or stamp duty value is ₹50 Lakhs or more.
+The TDS is calculated on the higher of sale consideration and stamp duty value.
 This TDS must be deposited using Form 26QB within 30 days from the end of the month of deduction.

 How to File Form 26QB for TDS on Property